 The room was large and had a great view of the lake, I saw some boat tours going on in the distance under the sun.
 We had a room just for tea, separated from the beds by a sliding door.
 I was very impressed by the bathing area, which had a showering area and even a spring-water-supplied tub that could easily hold two people.

-I soaked in the miniature hot spring and let the stress leave my shoulders.
+I soaked in the miniature hot spring and felt the stress leave my shoulders.

 A gentle storm set in as I left the tub and dried myself, I could hear thunder rumbling softly in the distance.

 We had dinner at a buffet downstairs, and they had a great selection of food.
-They had a section where they cut sashimi on request, and there was even beer on tap.
+They had a section where they made sashimi on request, and there was even beer on tap (unsupervised).
 My favorite was the steak, they offered three different salts to try.
 One of them was black and they called it ‘volcano-salt.’

 There was a performance done by aboriginal people in the lobby at nine, they sang and danced, but most people in the crowd were reluctant to get up when they were invited to join the dances.

-I was rather mesmerized by their footwork and the coordination between the dancers.
+Their footwork and the coordination between the dancers was mesmerizing.

 We got up at around eight and went for breakfast downstairs.
-They served a variety of traditional food, including the famous Gua Bao.
+They served a variety of traditional food, including my favorite – Gua Bao.

-There was a footpath around the lake, so we spent half an hour walking along the lake.
+There was a footpath around the lake, so we spent half an hour walking along it.
 We barely made a quarter of the circumference because the sun was a bit much.

-We managed to take some good photos though, thanks to the sun.
+We managed to take some good photos though, thanks to the abundant natural light.

 We sat for a while near a metal frame with the Chinese characters 日月潭 on the side before heading back to the hotel, and we saw a man running towards the frame with a poodle tucked under an arm.